robkorn/blockchain-ruminations/universal_dApp_interface.md

 This document is primarily a high-level overview of the concept of a Universal dApp Interface & Package Standard, rather than a specific definition of one.
 Chances are that each given platform/project will have to create a custom standard for themselves based on the requirements/tooling in the ecosystem at hand.
 Nonetheless, it is my general contention that on the high-level such a standard is one of the better ways forward for dApp development at large.

 A few of us in the [Ergo](https://ergoplatform.org) community have already began to ruminate on how a Universal dApp Interface & Package Standard could be integrated within [AppKit](https://github.com/aslesarenko/ergo-appkit) to achieve `.dApp` support in the primary cross-language polyglot dApp library for the Ergo ecosystem, and also how it could be integrated with [Stainless](https://github.com/epfl-lara/stainless) to improve the formal verification process of smart contracts.
 In short, the possibility of implementing such a dApp standard may not be that far off in the future, which is quite exciting from my perspective.

+A quick note in regards to automatic GUI generation; There are cases of developing very complex dApps which use significant off-chain computation to build the intricate inputs required by the smart contract which may be (near) impossible to replicate manually as a human being.
+In such cases, automatic GUI generation would likely not be usable for these dApps.
+Nonetheless when facing such complexity in development then using an interface definition and gaining the rest of the benefits it provides (especially input validity checking) is a very strong selling point.

 I have no doubt that there are major improvements possible on my design of the IDL (this idea is very nascent), so please feel free to send me a message if you have any thoughts/questions/ideas/criticisms on this.